jedell/jedell.github.io/content/contrastive-decoding.md

 ## Evaluation

-The following evaluations were performed with two GPT-2 models: the expert with 345M parameters and the amateur with 117M.
+The following evaluations were performed with two GPT-2 models: large and small for the expert and amateur respectively.

 ### **Qualitative Evaluation**